-So there are two types of travel I have optimized this list of most useful iPhone apps for - driving and flying, more driving than flying.
+So there are two types of travel I have optimized this for – driving and flying, more driving than flying.
 The basic weather app is great for a quick look and the weather channel is a nice upgrade when desired.

 Driving directions are handled by TomTom which is just “ok”.
-Best feature of this useful iPhone app is the $20/year for real time traffic altered that will ask you to reroute if it finds a faster route.
+Best feature is the $20/year for real time traffic altered that will ask you to reroute if it finds a faster route.
 Feels like magic.
 The shortfalls are how hard it is to get the address in there.
 Should be much easier.

-Now I drive to Manhattan a lot and that means finding parking.
-BestParking is one of the most useful iPhone apps to snag a cheap parking spot.
+Now I drive to manhattan a lot and that means finding parking.
+BestParking is awesome to snag a cheap parking spot.
 It’s interface and speed could use a tune up, but if it regularly saves me from $10-$30 in parking, I’m not complaining.

 Once I’m in manhattan and parked my car for the day, I still may have to use the subway and bus to get around and HopStop tells me exactly where to go, and this is super important downtown where the streets seem to get all turned around instead of being laid out in a proper grid.
 Exit Strategy is a great subway app with maps and also tells you exactly with subway car to get on in order to ensure you are perfectly aligned with the proper staircase so you are uber-efficient.
 Seems like overkill, but those few saved minutes feel so good!